Tai-Wang/Tai-Wang.github.io/_pages/about.md

 News
 ----------
-- Our follow-up work based on FCOS3D, [PGD](https://arxiv.org/abs/2107.14160), is released.
-Check out our paper for the exhaustive study on the dominant role of depth estimation in the monocular 3D detection.
-- The paper of our study that bridges 2D detection and monocular 3D detection, [FCOS3D](https://arxiv.org/abs/2104.10956), has been released.
-The code is also available at [MMDet3D](https://github.com/open-mmlab/mmdetection3d).
+- [FCOS3D](https://arxiv.org/abs/2104.10956) and its follow-up work [PGD](https://arxiv.org/abs/2107.14160) are released.
 - Our further research on voxel representation learning, [Cylinder3D](https://arxiv.org/abs/2011.10033), is accepted by CVPR 2021!
 We also obtained the runner-up in the nuScenes LiDAR Segmentation Challenge.
 - MMDet3D Team wins the Best PKL Award and best vision-only results in the 3rd nuScenes detection challenge of 5th AI Driving Olympics, NeurIPS 2020.
 - We release our full technical report for our previously developed LiDAR annotation tool, [FLAVA](https://arxiv.org/abs/2011.10174).
-The report reveals some really interesting findings and thinkings.
 - Our work [Reconfigurable Voxels](https://arxiv.org/abs/2004.02724) is accepted to CoRL 2020.
-Looking forward to more research on voxel representation learning for non-uniformly distributed point clouds.
 - [MMDetection3D](https://github.com/open-mmlab/mmdetection3d) is finally released!
 Fork this versatile codebase and have a try, pushing forward this field to general 3D detection together.

 Education